-Why you shouldn’t bother with a personal statement
+Why most graduates shouldn’t bother with a personal statement

-The average graduate in their early 20s who is trying to get their ‘first proper job’ just doesn’t have the necessary range of experience or knowledge to write an impressive personal statement – a careers adviser tells us that in four years of reviewing students’ CVs, he has seen fewer than ten good statements.
+By and large, graduates in their early 20s who are trying to get their ‘first proper job’ don't have the necessary range of experience or knowledge to write an impressive personal statement – a careers adviser tells us that in four years of reviewing students’ CVs, he has seen fewer than ten good statements.

 Graduates’ personal statements usually sound bland – and one is very much like another’s.
 They tend to be full of very broad statements that don’t say anything unique about the candidate, such as: ‘I am a friendly, organised, creative English literature graduate with strong communication and teamworking skills.’
 It’s amazing how many friendly, organised, creative graduates with good communication and teamworking skills there are out there.
-As Richard Thurlow, graduate development officer at construction and engineering firm Interserve Project Services, puts it: ‘Virtually every applicant lists the same attributes and career goals, meaning that no one gains a competitive advantage from doing so.’
+If numerous applicants list identical attributes and career goals, none of them gain an advantage from doing so.

 The other problem with having profiles on graduate CVs is that the career goals are too broad.
 For example, we receive a lot of applications for the TARGETjobs editorial internships from students who want to work in ‘the media/editing/PR/marketing’.
 To the candidate, this may seem fair enough: they want to try out different things to make up their mind about a career.
 But to us, this suggests that the candidate hasn’t done enough research (otherwise they’d at least suspect that working as an editor is just that little bit different from working in PR or marketing) and that they don’t really want an internship in editorial: they’d be equally happy in our marketing department.
 The rest of the application will have to work hard to convince us that they really do want an internship in editorial.

 The truth of the matter is that graduates should remove their personal statements and instead focus on fleshing out the other sections of their CV.
-‘Explain final year projects, interests, or gap-year experience in more detail,’ suggests Steve Rodgers, a talent acquisition manager at AECOM.
-‘These often provide good additional information to get a better overall impression of the applicant.’
+For example, you could explain your final year projects, interests, or gap year experience in more detail, and this additional information could give the recruiter a clearer sense of your strengths and what motivates you.

-A good covering letter does the same job as a profile but much, much better.
+A good covering letter does the same job as a personal statement but much, much better.

 - posting your CV to a jobs board for employers to browse

-- applying through a recruitment agency which won’t let you submit a cover letter (note: most agencies encourage you to write a cover letter).
+- applying through a recruitment agency that won’t let you submit a cover letter (note: most agencies encourage you to write a cover letter).

 It could also be appropriate for mature students and/or career changers to include a personal statement if they have a good range of transferable skills and experience.

-What to put in a personal statement if you are going to have one
+What to put in a personal statement if you are going to have one: good and bad examples

 If you do include a personal statement, you need to make sure it is very specific to the field or organisation you’re applying for: highlight one or two key relevant achievements and skills and articulate your career aims clearly.